Individual Therapy for

 When There Is No Perfect Choice

-Many people I work with are navigating medical decisions where there is no clearly “right” answer.
+Many people I work with are navigating decisions where there is no clearly “right” answer.

 Autonomy against responsibility.

-You won’t be coached toward the “right” choice here.
+You won’t be coached into the “strongest” choice.

 Instead, we start to unwind: